Treating Trigger Finger

 Trigger finger occurs when the tissue inside your finger or thumb becomes inflamed.
 Mild cases can be treated without surgery.
 If the problem is severe, surgery may be needed.
 Your doctor will discuss your options with you.

-If nonsurgical treatments don’t relieve your symptoms, surgery may be recommended.
+If nonsurgical treatments don’t ease your symptoms, surgery may be recommended.
 A tendon is a cordlike fiber that attaches muscle to bone and allows joints to bend.
 The tendon is surrounded by a protective cover called a sheath.
 During surgery, the sheath in your finger or thumb is opened to enlarge the space and release the swollen tendon.
 This allows the finger or thumb to bend and straighten normally.
 Surgery takes about 20 minutes.
 It can often be done using a local anesthetic.
 You may be able to go home the same day.
 Your hand will be wrapped in a soft bandage.
 You may need to wear a plaster splint for a short time to keep the finger or thumb still as it heals.
-The stitches will be removed in about two weeks.
+The stitches will be removed in about 2 weeks.
 Your doctor can discuss the risks and benefits of surgery with you.